vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ## Permissioning fields in `values.yaml`

+### Configurable fields
 Users can modify the default values in `values.yaml`.
 All the fields in `genesisBlock` section will be populated as `genesis.json` for vmbc blockchain.
  * **alloc**: List of admin accounts who can provide the permissions to other users.
 These admin accounts by default have read, write and deploy permissions.
 This field can be modified during blockchain deployment.
+ * **permissioningContractBin**: The binary of the permissioning smart contract goes here.
+User can extend the permissioning smart contract without changing the `checkUserAction` and `constructor` functions.

+### Non-configurable fields
  * **permissioningContractAddress**: The permissioning smart contract is pre-deployed during system boot.
 Note that this field can't be changed.
- * **permissioningContractBin**: The binary of the permissioning smart contract goes here.
-If user modified the existing permissioning contract, then the user has to update the new binary here.

 ## Write Permissioning